kennethd/kennethd.github.io/_posts/2019-04-16-crandallgenealogy-com.markdown

   * (15) <a href="#15-samuel-crandall">Samuel</a>, (not of age in 1704), Res.
 Newport and Kingstown, R.I.

 #### 3. James Crandall
-Son of Eld.
-John, 1651 probably in Newport, R.I.; took oath of allegiance in Westerly 17 Sept.
-1679; Freeman in Westerly 1681.
+*Son of Eld.
+John, b.
+1651 probably in Newport, R.I.; took oath of allegiance in Westerly 17 Sept.
+1679; Freeman in Westerly 1681.*

 (Howard Stillman Crandall of Westerly spent many years compiling the Crandall records.
 He worked especially on the line of James and the following is taken from his letter to Prof. Albert Rogers Crandall)

-James became dissatisfied with the settlement of his father's estate (leaving all to the eldest son which was the old English custom); left home when be became 21, going down the Pawcatuck River which runs into the ocean near the end of Fisher's Island and made his home almost opposite Watch Hill an Long Island where he married a girl whose sister had married a man by the name of Raynor who lived in Suffolk Co. on the seat end of Long Island.
+    James became dissatisfied with the settlement of his father's estate (leaving all to the eldest son which was the old English custom); left home when be became 21, going down the Pawcatuck River which runs into the ocean near the end of Fisher's Island and made his home almost opposite Watch Hill an Long Island where he married a girl whose sister had married a man by the name of **Raynor** who lived in Suffolk Co. on the seat end of Long Island.
 Because of his wife's religion, which was not of the Seventh Day Baptist faith, James was disowned by the rest or the family.
 James had quite a large family.
 His eldest son Samuel Nelson desiring a better education went to Manhattan.
 His father and the rest of his family removed to Cape May Co., N.J. where the exodus of whalers on Long Island had found new fields to explore.
 After receiving his education Samuel went to Duchess Co., N.Y. and probably had a large family.
 Soon after, his two older brothers followed him.
 Samuel had sons Eber, Samuel and James and probably others as there are records or many Crandalls in this locality and Schaghticoks, Rensselaer Co., N.Y. and Cold Springs, Putnam Co., N.Y. which seems to point to the fact that they are the descendants of James.
     Being dissatisfied in Duchess Co. they after a time migrated to Rochester, N.Y. thence to Canada and finally some of them were in Ann Arbor, Michigan where we have Palmer Crandall and later Tanner Crandall.
 Many of these Canada Crandalls corresponded with Howard to establish their line with James.
 Also in the history of Tomkins and Tioga Counties, N.Y. is is an account of the line of a Henry Crandall son of Eber and Dinah (Vaughn), b.
     22 Sept.
 1795 in Schaghticoks, Rensselaer Co., N.Y.; d.
 9 Mar.
+1882 in
-1882 in Millport, N.Y.; m.
+    Millport, N.Y.; m.
 19 Oct.
-1816 in Smithville, N.Y.; Eliza, dau. of Charles Hill of Madison Co., N.Y.
+1816 in Smithville, N.Y.; Eliza, dau. of
+    Charles Hill of Madison Co., N.Y.
 Eber Crandall was a native of Cold Spring, Duchess Co., N.Y. having been born there in 1755.
 His father having lived and died there.
 His father James was or English ancestry settling on Long Island before the dawn of the 17th century.
 Eber moved to Argyle, Washington Co., N.Y. when Henry was an infant and after other moves he finally came to Tomkins Co. where he died.

 The history of Tomkins Co. establishes without doubt another line from James, son of Eld.
 John.
 While some positive connections are missing from dates and locations it is safe to assume that they are in the line of James and they will be found in a later section of the genealogy.